 However executive functions cannot be the entire story, as these skills alone cannot tell children what information should be pro-actively monitored, i.e., that they must learn to monitor at the level of lexical entries, rather than visual similarity or linguistic form.
 To determine the appropriate level of representation, children need some signal to guide their learning; a signal that varies based on whether they have successfully avoided ambiguity or not.
 Some work has suggested that this signal might be provided by caregivers and community members (Matthews, Butcher, Lieven, & Tomasello, 2012; Matthews et al., 2007).
 For instance, if the caregiver signals that the child's utterance is ambiguous, either explicitly or through some other behavior, the child can learn from their mistake and adjust their language production algorithm.

 However, the current experiments suggest an additional mechanism by which children could learn, one that is self- rather than other-guided.
 In particular, if -- as indicated by Experiments 2 and 3 -- children are monitoring what they say, then they can derive an error signal by simply matching their utterance to the world and noting whether it provides an informative description.
-Other evidence from both explicit and implicit measures (e.g., eye gaze) suggests that pre-school children can notice when another person says something ambiguous or uninformative (Beal, 1987; Nilsen & Graham, 2012; Nilsen, Graham, Smith, & Chambers, 2008; Plumert, 1996) (Markman1981 in Dickson book?), and so it is very plausible that they can do the same for their own utterances, although perhaps implictly.
-And indeed, Experiment 3 indicated that children were somewhat more likely to produce an informative utterance immediately subsequent to producing an uninformative utterance, which suggests that children are both generating an error signal, and sometimes attending to it as well.
-Such a signal can be used to guide the child's exploration of which mental representations should be monitored for potential ambiguity.
+Other evidence from both explicit and implicit measures (e.g., eye gaze) suggests that pre-school children can notice when another person says something ambiguous or uninformative (Beal, 1987; Nilsen & Graham, 2012; Nilsen, Graham, Smith, & Chambers, 2008; Plumert, 1996) and so it is very plausible that they can do the same for their own utterances.
+And indeed, Experiment 3 indicated that children were a small amount more likely to produce an informative utterance immediately subsequent to producing an uninformative utterance, which suggests that children are both generating an error signal, and sometimes attending to it as well.
+Such a signal can be used to guide the child's exploration of which aspect of a visual scene representation or common ground should be monitored for potential ambiguity.